Menu

 Multimodal Treatments Can Greatly Extend Survival

-Combining treatments into multimodal therapies can yield high survival rates for mesothelioma patients.
+Combining treatments can help some patients live longer.
+Doctors call this multimodal therapy.
 Some multimodal therapies have extended survival so long they may be considered functional cures.
-This means that while every cancer cell may not be eliminated, patients experience many years free of mesothelioma evidence and return.
+This means that while every cancer cell may not be eliminated, patients experience many years free of mesothelioma.

 Therapies with some of the longest observed median survival times for mesothelioma include: